JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 ![img](yuki.png)

 This is a collection of tools to aid in extracting and modifying [White Album 1 (2023 Steam PC version)](https://vndb.org/r20439) resources to delocalize content.
+Up-to-date modified scripts **with the original texts taken out** are available in the [stripped folder](stripped/).

 ## Building
 You will need to have these installed: